 How does timezone work with a South African landscaping VA?

-South Africa is 6 to 7 hours ahead of US Eastern Time.
-An SA VA on a roughly 1pm to 9pm local shift covers US Eastern 7am to 3pm, which lines up with your morning crew roll-out, the midday call rush, and the afternoon scheduling window for the next day.
-Central and Pacific shops shift the same eight to nine hour block by one to three hours.
-The early-morning roll-out window before the SA shift starts is handled by a quick crew-lead protocol; everything office-side is covered live during US business hours.
+South Africa runs 6 to 7 hours ahead of US Eastern Time.
+Put an SA VA on a roughly 1pm to 9pm local shift and you cover US Eastern 7am to 3pm, which maps onto the morning crew roll-out, the midday call rush, and the afternoon window for building the next day's routes.
+Central and Pacific shops slide the same shift later in SA local time.
+The only gap, the pre-dawn roll-out before the shift starts, is handled by a quick crew-lead protocol, and everything office-side stays covered live during US business hours.

 Will a landscaping VA do invoicing and chase late payments?